Diet and cancer

-Dietary factors are recognized as having a significant effect on the risk of cancers, with different dietary elements both increasing and reducing risk.
-Diet and obesity may be related to up to 30–35% of cancer deaths, while physical inactivity appears to be related to 7% risk of cancer occurrence.
-One review in 2011 suggested that total caloric intake influences cancer incidence and possibly progression.

-While many dietary recommendations have been proposed to reduce the risk of cancer, few have significant supporting scientific evidence.
+Many dietary recommendations have been proposed to reduce the risk of cancer, few have significant supporting scientific evidence.
 Obesity and drinking alcohol have been correlated with the incidence and progression of some cancers.
-Lowering the drinking of beverages sweetened with sugar is recommended as a measure to address obesity.
-A diet low in fruits and vegetables and high in red meat has been implicated but not confirmed, and the effect may be small for well-nourished people who maintain a healthy weight.
+Lowering the consumption of sweetened beverages is recommended as a measure to address obesity.

 Some specific foods are linked to specific cancers.
-Studies have linked eating red or processed meat to an increased risk of breast cancer, colon cancer, prostate cancer, and pancreatic cancer, which may be partially explained by the presence of carcinogens in foods cooked at high temperatures.
+There is strong evidence that processed meat and red meat intake increases risk of colorectal cancer.
 Aflatoxin B1, a frequent food contaminant, increases risk of liver cancer, while drinking coffee is associated with a reduced risk.
 Betel nut chewing causes oral cancer.
 Stomach cancer is more common in Japan due to its high-salt diet.
-Immigrant communities tend to develop the risk of their new country, often within one generation, suggesting a substantial link between diet and cancer.

-Dietary recommendations for cancer prevention typically include weight management and eating "mainly vegetables, fruit, whole grains and fish, and a reduced intake of red meat, animal fat, and refined sugar."
+Dietary recommendations for cancer prevention typically include weight management and eating a healthy diet, consisting mainly of "vegetables, fruit, whole grains and fish, and a reduced intake of red meat, animal fat, and refined sugar."
+A healthy dietary pattern may lower cancer risk by 10–20%.
+There is no clinical evidence that diets or specific foods can cure cancer.

 Types of diet

 Restrictive diets

-A number of diets and diet-based regimes are claimed to be useful against cancer.
-Popular types of "anti-cancer" diets include the Breuss diet, Gerson therapy, the Budwig protocol and the macrobiotic diet.
+It is a popular misconception that cancer can be treated by "starving" a tumour or restricting carbohydrate intake, when in reality the health of people with cancer is best served by following a healthy diet.
+A number of specific diets and diet-based regimes have been claimed to be useful against cancer, including the Breuss diet, Gerson therapy, the Budwig protocol and the macrobiotic diet.
 None of these diets has been found to be effective, and some of them have been found to be harmful.